hurryman42/The-TruFiTi-Group/README.md

 - Input: Film summary
 - Output: Coherent review that fits the film content.

-<u>Level 3:</u> Generate a review from a summary and bullet points for content.
-- Input: Film summary + bullet points (key aspects of review)
-- Output: Fully formulated review that fits the film content and elaborates on the given bullet points.
+~~Level 3: Generate a review from a summary and bullet points for content.~~ ~~- Input: Film summary + bullet points (key aspects of review)~~ ~~- Output: Fully formulated review that fits the film content and elaborates on the given bullet points.~~

 <u>Use case:</u> Quick creation of readable, high-quality film reviews - helpful when in a rush or when struggling to articulate thoughts